SolarWinds Observability Self-Hosted 2025.4 release notes

 Updated Cloud Discovery wizard

-More granularity has been added to the Cloud Discovery wizard so that users can easily select their cloud resources in a growing list of supported cloud entities.
+The Cloud Discovery wizard now offers more granularity, so that users can easily select their cloud resources from a growing list of supported cloud entities.
+Services are organized into four categories: Compute, Database, Network, and Storage.

 Added support for Aruba Switch Stacks